jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/anti-resume-2018.md

 <br /><br />
 > "The ability to know how to get information is more important than using the mind as a garage for facts"

-Today, we already have [the] google [serach engine] which can serve as our garage for facts.
+Today, we already have [the] google [search engine] which can serve as our garage for facts.
 We have StackOverflow too!
 And we have documentations for the frameworks we are using.

 I would rather spend my time learning about how to write clean and decoupled code, and learning about software architecture and design, and learning about the _domain_ of the project I am working on, than being an expert on frameworks.